 War is a long-held tradition of men practiced by hundreds of millions of traditional professing Christians.
 However, notice: “Not every one that says unto Me, Lord, Lord, shall enter into the kingdom of heaven [“of” not “in” heaven]; but he that does the will of My Father which is in heaven” (Matt.
 7:21).
 Paul wrote, “the doers of the law [God’s] shall be justified” (Rom.
 2:13).

-The book of Acts speaks of “the Holy [Spirit], whom God has given to them that OBEY Him” (Acts 5:32).
+The book of Acts speaks of “the Holy Spirit [which] God has given to them that OBEY Him” (5:32).
 Receiving God’s Spirit is preceded by repentance and baptism.
 The Holy Spirit is given at baptism, upon one’s repentance of having broken God’s law (Acts 2:38).
 At this point, a new, spirit-begotten life begins.
 The newly begotten child of God is now a “joint heir of God…with Christ” (Rom.
 8:16).
 He becomes part of the true Church that Christ promised to build and lead (Matt.
 16:18; Eph.
 1:22-23; Col. 1:18)—and feed—through His true ministry (Eph.
 4:11-15).

 But what about “having love”?
 Aren’t Christians merely those who “show love”?
-If so, what is it?
+If so, what is love?
 Let’s consider several verses and clear up all confusion!

 Paul wrote, “...the love of God is shed abroad in our hearts by the Holy [Spirit] which is given unto us” (Rom.
 5:5).
 When a Christian receives God’s Spirit, he receives some of the love of God.
 Over time, through actively exercising it, the depth and amount of love grows.